reverse-hash/bitcoin-full-node-with-docker/GETTING_STARTED.md

 - You can try to access to btc-rpc-explorer through the following URL: ```https://your_node_ip:3003```.
 - You can try to connect Sparrow or Electrum Wallet through the following URL: ```https://your_node_ip:50002```

-**Important**: The SSL certificate we generate is self-signed, this means that it'ss not signed by a recognized authority.
+**Important**: The SSL certificate we generate is self-signed, this means that it's not signed by a recognized authority.
 It is normal if your browser indicates that it is not secure with a warning.
 This does not mean that the connection is not encrypted.
 It is possible to generate a certificate with a recognized authority by paying or through certain registration processes.
 However, this is outside the scope of this document.

 ## Post-installation